Sequoia sempervirens: Reproduction

 Coast redwood reproduces both sexually by seed and asexually by sprouting of buds, layering, or lignotubers.
 Seed production begins at 10–15 years of age.
 Cones develop in the winter and mature by fall.
 In the early stages, the cones look like flowers, and are commonly called "flowers" by professional foresters, although this is not strictly correct.
 Coast redwoods produce many cones, with redwoods in new forests producing thousands per year.
 The cones themselves hold 90–150 seeds, but viability of seed is low, typically well below 15% with one estimate of average rates being 3 to 10 percent.
+The viability does increase with age, trees under 20 years old have a viability of about 1%, and do not generally reach the highest levels of viability until age 250.
+The rates decrease as the tree starts to get very old, with trees over 1,200 not reaching viability rates over 3%.
 The low viability may discourage seed predators, which do not want to waste time sorting chaff (empty seeds) from edible seeds.
 Successful germination often requires a fire or flood, reducing competition for seedlings.
 The winged seeds are small and light, weighing 3.3–5.0 mg (200–300 seeds/g; 5,600–8,500/ounce).
 The wings are not effective for wide dispersal, and seeds are dispersed by wind an average of only 60–120 m from the parent tree.
 Seedlings are susceptible to fungal infection and predation by banana slugs, brush rabbits, and nematodes.
 Most seedlings do not survive their first three years.
 However, those that become established grow rapidly, with young trees known to reach 20 m tall in 20 years.
+When canopy space is not available, small trees can remain suppressed for up to 400 years before accelerating their growth rate.